joekaczmarek/class-bid/README.md

 # Class Bid

-Solidity smart contracts for implementing a university course bidding system.
+Proof of concept solidity smart contracts and demo webapp for implementing a university course bidding system.

 ## Architecture